mesosphere/dcos-docs-site/pages/1.11/cli/command-reference/dcos-edgelb/dcos-edgelb-pool-config/index.md

 # Description
-The `dcos edgelb pool config` command will let you view or update the config for an Edge-LB pool.
+The `dcos edgelb pool config` command allows you to view or update the config for an Edge-LB pool.

 # Usage